 (3) A gas space heating appliance that heats wholly or partly by means of high temperature radiants or surfaces and that is not fitted with a flue must not be installed in a consumer’s gas installation so as to be located closer to any combustible material than 500 mm measured laterally.

-(4) This clause applies in addition to clause 5.12.8 and Appendix L of AS 5601/AG 601 — 2002.
+(4) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 603 amended in Gazette 21 Apr 2006 p.
+1580.]

 604. Swimming pool heaters

 (1) A gas swimming pool heater must be fitted with a device to ensure that water is flowing through the heater before the main gas valve permits the flow of gas to the burners of the heater.

-(2) This clause applies in addition to clause 5.12.7 of AS 5601/AG 601 — 2002.
+(2) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 604 amended in Gazette 21 Apr 2006 p.
+1580.]

 Division 7 — Caravans

 701. Application